b-erke/b-erke.github.io/index.md

 📂 Tags: Health, Classification, SMOTE

 ## 👨‍🏫 Teaching Activities
-**Teaching Assistant – Istanbul University, Department of Statistics**

-## 👨‍🏫 Teaching Activities
-- *Basic Mathematics I & II* – Fundamentals of algebra, functions, and calculus applied to economics and business problems.
+### *Basic Mathematics I & II*
+- – Fundamentals of algebra, functions, and calculus applied to economics and business problems.
+### *Statistical Analysis*
-- *Statistical Analysis* – Practical implementation of hypothesis testing, confidence intervals, and regression analysis.
+- – Practical implementation of hypothesis testing, confidence intervals, and regression analysis.
+### *Operations Research*
-- *Operations Research* – Application of linear programming and optimization techniques in decision-making scenarios.
+- – Application of linear programming and optimization techniques in decision-making scenarios.
+### *Introduction to Statistics*
-- *Introduction to Statistics* – Basic descriptive statistics and probability theory for beginners.
+- – Basic descriptive statistics and probability theory for beginners.
+### *Business Mathematics*
-- *Business Mathematics* – Quantitative methods used in finance and business management, including interest calculations.
+- – Quantitative methods used in finance and business management, including interest calculations.
+### *Statistics with R*
-- *Statistics with R* – Hands-on use of the R programming language for data analysis and statistical modeling.
+- – Hands-on use of the R programming language for data analysis and statistical modeling.
+### *Data Mining*
-- *Data Mining* – Introduction to data preprocessing, clustering, classification, and association rule learning.
+- – Introduction to data preprocessing, clustering, classification, and association rule learning.

 ## 📄 CV